psyraxaus/Prosim2GSX/memory-bank/progress.md

    - ✅ GSXMenuService for menu interaction
    - ✅ GSXAudioService for audio control
    - ✅ GSXStateManager for flight state management
+   - ✅ GSXLoadsheetManager for loadsheet generation and transmission

 ## What's Left to Build